 Candidates for a Professional Doctorate must, prior to the submission of the research derived assessment, successfully complete all assessed elements from the taught part of the programme.
 Once the research stage of the programme is reached progression will be formally reviewed annually by a Panel comprised of staff with appropriate academic and professional expertise who are independent of the candidate's supervisory team.
-The doctoral thesis has a word count of 30, 000 words.
 The School's Research Degrees Sub-Committee and the PGR Review Sub-Committee monitor the reports from these Panels.